Secure CheckoutPersonal information is secured with SSL technology.

-Disturbance ecology is still an active area of research and there have been many advances in new areas.
-One emerging direction in disturbance studies is the increased coupling of physical and ecological processes, and not just their forcing.
-Disturbances are increasingly traced back further in space and time to mechanisms that are causing the disturbances themselves (e.g., earth surface processes and mesoscale and larger meteorological processes), and the ecological effects being studied are becoming more physiological.
+Disturbance ecology continues to be an active area of research, having undergone advances in many areas in recent years.
+One emerging direction is the increased coupling of physical and ecological processes, in which disturbances are increasingly traced back to mechanisms that cause the disturbances themselves, such as earth surface processes, mesoscale, and larger meteorological processes, and the ecological effects of interest are increasingly physiological.

 - Advances understanding of natural disturbances by combining geophysical and ecological processes

 - Provides a framework for collaboration between geophysical scientists and ecologists studying natural disturbances